Green Card Charge Nurse Jobs

 How does green card sponsorship differ from H-1B sponsorship for Charge Nurses?

 Green card sponsorship through PERM and I-140 leads to permanent residency rather than a temporary work authorization period.
-Unlike the H-1B, EB-3 has no annual lottery, so you aren't subject to random selection.
+Unlike the H-1B visa, EB-3 has no annual lottery, so you aren't subject to random selection.
 The tradeoff is time: PERM labor certification alone currently takes more than a year at DOL, and priority date backlogs apply to certain nationalities at the I-485 adjustment of status stage.
 The process is longer but the outcome is permanent.

 What credential requirements affect PERM eligibility for foreign-educated nurses?